 In the past decades, the air transportation industry has been expanding rapidly along with the flourishing trajectory of the global economy (Airport Emergency Plan, 2011).
-The evolution of modern aviation has raised the demand for airport security services and the necessity for more efficient evacuation strategies in the emergencies such as natural disaster like fire or terrorist attack.
+The evolution of modern aviation has increased the demand for airport security services and the necessity for more efficient evacuation strategies in the emergencies, such as natural disaster like fire or terrorist attack.

 An emergency usually occurs instantaneously, requiring immediate decision-making ability (Wang et al., 2016).
-It is especially the case true for the environments like airports.
+This is especially true in the case of environments like airports.
 According to Title 14 Code of Federal Regulations (CFR), Part 139, airport certificate holders must develop and maintain an Airport Emergency Plan (AEP) to minimize the damage, whether to human or property in an emergency, as a part of their airport certification manual (Airport Emergency Plan, 2011).
 More detailed suggestions are given by the Federal Aviation Administration (FAA) in the Advisory Circulars (AC) 150/5200-31C (FAA, 2009).
 Therefore, it is imperative to continue pushing the technological capabilities and improve current emergency evacuation strategies.